 In 2002 Sierra was renamed Sierra Entertainment.
 The next few years proved to be difficult and the titles they released found only minor success (Homeworld 2) if any at all.
 Some games, such as the rebirth of the Leisure Suit Larry Series (without it's creator Al Lowe on Board) were torn apart by critics and sold poorly.
 In 2008 Vivendi Games merged with Activision to became the Activision Blizzard company.

-With Vivendi Games ceasing to exist the Sierra brand was now owned by Activision for possible future reanimation or sale.
+With Vivendi Games ceasing to exist, the Sierra brand became the property of Activision for possible future reanimation or sale.
 Activision exercised that option in August 2014, reviving the Sierra name as a small publishing label for both revived Sierra properties and newer concepts, as well.
 The first two games announced by this new incarnation of Sierra are a new King's Quest game and Geometry Wars 3.

-The company logo displays an image of one of the most noticeable landmarks in Yosemite National Park, Half Dome.
+The company logo displays an image of Half Dome, one of the most noticeable landmarks in Yosemite National Park, which is only miles from the company's longtime home of Oakhurst.